 Did you know that ‘Keep Calm and Carry On’ was a motivational poster produced by the British government in 1939 in preparation for World War II.
 The poster was intended to raise the morale of the British public, threatened with widely predicted mass air attacks on major cities.

 Yes, there are situations in life that are worth pausing, feeling the pain, and honoring the significant impact that moment is having on your life.
 An example for me would be my divorce 10 years ago.
 You can’t roll pass those moments in life.
-Reflecting, recognizing the specific feelings (anger, sadness, fear, etc), and soothing yourself (or with the help of someone else) is critical.
+Reflecting, recognizing the specific feelings (anger, sadness, fear, etc.), and soothing yourself is critical.
 But even in these circumstances there comes a point where it’s time to move on and to continue life to the best of your ability.

-If we are honest with ourselves we do stress a lot about things that in the bigger picture are not worth stressing about.
-Traffic, showing up somewhere too late, having too much on your plate, the laundry piling up, or standing in line at the store, the list goes on and on and on.
+If we are honest with ourselves we do stress a lot about things that, in the bigger picture, are not worth stressing about.
+Traffic, showing up somewhere too late, having too much on your plate, the laundry piling up, or standing in line at the store, the list goes on and on.

 There is one technique that made the biggest impact for me.
 The realization that I’m in full control (or can be) of how I react to any given situation.
 Said in another way, you need to choose optimism and seeing the good in the situation rather than choosing to be a victim of the circumstances.
 You move from angry or worried to staying calm.

-For the most part our subconscious feeds us our thoughts based on the values and beliefs we’ve largely accumulated in the course of our first 7 years of life.
+For the most part our subconscious feeds us our thoughts based on the values and beliefs we have largely accumulated in the course of our first 7 years of life.
 You watching your parents (or any person of authority you spent meaningful time with) created an imprint of how you view the world today.
-Your role as a woman or a man in society or in a relationship, what circumstances should shock you, make you mad or sad, how to engage with other (‘superiors’, ‘inferiors’, strangers, etc).
+Your role as a woman or a man in society or in a relationship, what circumstances should shock you, make you mad or sad, how to engage with other (‘superiors’, strangers, etc.).
 All of it is ingrained in your subconscious.
-There is a lot of solid research on this (see references).

 So good news is, it’s not you.
 Well, not your conscious you.
-Having said that, you can train your conscious mind to be more powerful than your inner mean critic.
+Having said that, you want to train your conscious mind to be more powerful than your inner mean critic.

 The first step is to recognize the bad chatter in your brain and to hit the pause button.
 This gives you a chance to objectively look at the situation.
 Then ask yourself “is this situation truly worth me getting upset?”
 Your inner critic will scream “YES!”
 But in the big picture and, knowing that your reaction will only negatively impact you, “is it truly worth me being unhappy?”.
 If the answer remains a 'yes', then maybe it's time to change course and adjust your circumstances to not find yourself in this bad place over and over again.

 You have a choice.
 The other day I was talking to someone who said he was super stressed about his to-dos at work piling up and barely being able to finish one project as all he could think of were the 3 other things that were due the next day.
-He can worry and be mad at his boss but, as you can tell, he not only creates a stressful chain reaction in his body, but he’s become unproductive.
-Nobody benefits from that.
+He can worry and be mad at his boss but, as you can tell, he not only creates a stressful chain reaction in his body, but he became paralyzed and unproductive.
+That's not helping anyone.